Team Leader, PNPM Peduli

 Fax: +62 (21) 720-3123

-Expertise: Indonesia, civil society strengthening, political economy analysis, local governance, child protection, health
+Expertise: Indonesia, civil society strengthening, social inclusion, political economy analysis, local governance

-Education: Masters in Public Policy from the John F. Kennedy School of Government at Harvard University, and a BA in Anthropology and Women's Studies at University of Illinois Urbana-Champaign.
+Education: Master's degree in Public Policy from the John F. Kennedy School of Government at Harvard University, and a bachelor's degree in Anthropology and Women's Studies at University of Illinois Urbana-Champaign.

 How Civil Society Organizations Work Politically to Promote Pro-Poor Policies in Decentralized Indonesian Cities